kube-burner/kube-burner-ocp/README.md

 Some of the benefits the OCP wrapper provides are:

 - Simplified execution of the supported workloads.
 (Only some flags are required)
-- Indexes OpenShift metadata along with the Benchmark result.
-This document can be found with the following query: `uuid: <benchmkark-uuid> AND metricName.keyword: "clusterMetadata"`
+- Adds OpenShift metadata to the generated documents.
 - Prevents modifying configuration files to tweak some of the parameters of the workloads.
 - Discovers the Prometheus URL and authentication token, so the user does not have to perform those operations before using them.
 - Workloads configuration is directly embedded in the binary.